Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Algorithm

 \section{Algorithm}

 In Section~\ref{sec:observation} we analyzed the loss landscape for a single task and discovered the existence of the cone in the model's parameter space where the model sustains good performance.
 We then discussed the consequence of this observation in the continual learning setting.
 In this section we propose a \textit{tractable} continual learning algorithm that for each task finds its cone and uses it to constrain the optimization problem of learning the following tasks.
 We refer to the model that is trained in the continual learning setting as $\mathcal{M}$.
 The proposed algorithm relies on identifying the top directions along which the loss function for a given task increases rapidly and then constraining the optimization from moving along these directions (we will refer to these directions as ``prohibited'') when learning subsequent tasks.
-Note that each new task adds ``prohibited'' directions.
-In order to efficiently identify and constrain the ``prohibited'' directions we use compressed autoencoders whose design was tailored for the purpose of the proposed algorithm.
+Note that each new task adds prohibited directions.
+In order to efficiently identify and constrain the prohibited directions we use \textit{reduced linear autoencoders} whose design was tailored for the purpose of the proposed algorithm.
 We train separate autoencoders for each learned task.
 The $j^{\text{th}}$ autoencoder admits on its input gradients of the loss function that are obtained when training the model $\mathcal{M}$ on the $j^{\text{th}}$ task.
 The intuitive idea behind this approach is that autoencoder with small feature vector will capture the top directions of the gradients it is trained on.
 We refer to our method as \textit{direction-constrained optimization} (DCO) method.
+Furthermore, we will show that we can relax the need to allocate new memory for each task and propose a memory-efficient version of our algorithm called \textit{compressed} DCO (DCO-COMP) which requires a memory of fixed size for storing all autoencoders.